Heaveness/social-network-api-mongodb/README.md

 The API uses a NoSQL database, MongoDB, which is a popular choice for many social networks due to its speed with large amounts of data and flexibility with unstructured data. <br>
 The API has CRUD functionality for users, thoughts, and reactions. <br>

+Go ahead and give it a test yourself! <br>

 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)